TYPO3-Console/TYPO3-Console/Documentation/AdministratorManual/Index.rst

 For the extension to work, it **must** be installed in the ``typo3conf/ext/`` directory **not** in any other possible extension location.
 This is the default location when downloading it from TER with the Extension Manager.

-Don't forget to **activate the extension** in the extension manager.

-To get the ``typo3cms`` command, just **copy** ``typo3conf/ext/typo3_console/Scripts/typo3cms`` to your TYPO3 root directory and make sure it is marked as executable.
-Windows users must copy ``typo3conf/ext/typo3_console/Scripts/typo3cms.bat`` to the TYPO3 root directory and set the location to the php.exe in that file (untested but should work).
+The extension will automatically be activated and the ``typo3cms`` script will also copied to your TYPO3 root directory.

 2. Clone the repository